Home

 catch on

-To understand something, or to become widely popular.
+To begin to understand something; or (of a trend or idea) to become popular.

 chance on